General Contracting contractors in

 Permit Requirements

 Building permits required through Norwalk Building Department for structural work, additions, major renovations.
-Electrical and plumbing permits required for related work.
-Permit fees range from $50-$500+ based on project scope.
+Electrical and plumbing permits separate.
+Permit fees range $50-$500+ based on project scope.
+Historic district work requires additional Historic Commission approval.

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before covering, rough inspection for mechanical/electrical/plumbing, insulation inspection, final inspection before certificate of occupancy
+Foundation inspection before concrete pour, framing inspection before covering, rough inspection for electrical/plumbing/HVAC, insulation inspection, final inspection before occupancy.
+Schedule 48 hours minimum advance notice with Norwalk Building Department.

 Insurance Minimums

-General liability minimum $300,000, workers compensation required if employees, professional liability recommended.
-Many projects require $1M+ coverage.
+General liability minimum $300,000, workers compensation required if employees, surety bond per HIC requirements.
+Many clients require $1M+ liability coverage.

 How to Get Licensed